 Audi Charging Hub

-If you get the chance to travel to Switzerland or Germany in your e-tron, look out for the Audi Charging Hub in Zurich and Nuremberg.
+If you get the chance to travel to Switzerland or Germany in your e-tron, look out for the Audi Charging Hub in Zurich, Nuremberg and Berlin.
 Enjoy an exclusive high-powered charging experience including the premium Audi Lounge.
 Second-life used lithium-ion batteries from Audi e-tron vehicles serve as energy storage and provide electricity to the hubs in the most sustainable way offering buffer storage for electricity.

 After unlocking the charging station and authentication, the charging process starts and you can enter the Audi Lounge via a covered path.
 Audi drivers can use the exclusive reservation function in advance.